 One of the greatest things about ancient architecture is how it allows us to step directly into history.
 Our planet is rich with structures that are a testament to human ingenuity and creativity.
-Perhaps the best example of this are abandoned castles that have miraculously withstood centuries of wear and devastation.
+Perhaps the best examples of this are abandoned castles that have miraculously withstood centuries of wear and devastation.

-These castles are an expression of the political environment of their time, like the steep walls of the Fair Castle of the Rock in Normandy, which was built by England’s King Richard I to guard his territory from the French.
+These castles are an expression of the political environments of their time, like the steep walls of the Fair Castle of the Rock in Normandy, which was built by England’s King Richard I to guard his territory from the French.

 Castles also often symbolize the wealth and excess bestowed on elites, such as the Jahangir Mahal in India, which was a lavish fortress built for a guest who spent only one night there.